Every Cloud

-Every Cloud is the upcoming second studio album by British producer and DJ Sigala.
-It will be released on 1 September 2023 through Ministry of Sound.
-The album features guest appearances from Talia Mar, David Guetta, Sam Ryder, Becky Hill, Gabry Ponte, Alex Gaudino, James Arthur, Rita Ora, Alok, Ellie Goulding, MNEK, Mae Muller, Caity Baser and Stefflon Don.
+Every Cloud – Silver Linings is the second studio album by British producer and DJ Sigala, released on 3 March 2023 through Ministry of Sound along with the eleventh single, "Feels This Good".
+It was originally the first part (11 of 20 tracks) of the full album Every Cloud, which experienced multiple delays throughout 2022 and 2023 and had a final release date of 1 December 2023, before it was ultimately scrapped due to a track not getting sample clearance.
+All tracks from Silver Linings had been issued as singles by the time of its release.
+The album as released includes guest appearances from Talia Mar, David Guetta, Sam Ryder, Becky Hill, Gabry Ponte, Alex Gaudino, James Arthur, Rita Ora, Alok, Ellie Goulding, MNEK, Mae Muller, Caity Baser and Stefflon Don.

-In place of the original release date, the first part, titled Every Cloud – Silver Linings and consisting of the 11 released singles, was released on 3 March 2023 along with the 11th single, "Feels This Good".

 Background and composition

 After the success of his debut album Brighter Days in 2018, Sigala expressed an interest in working with Becky Hill after having a few ideas for new song that he felt suited her best.
 In an interview with The Nocturnal Times, he said, "Growing up I was massively into trance, from the likes of Tiesto and Armin van Buuren..." which in turn served as a huge inspiration for the track.

 Three years prior to working with Becky, whilst writing songs for his debut album, Sigala revealed that he took people away with him to a songwriting camp out in Thailand, which included his production partner Jarly, The Invisible Men and Ida Martinsen Botten.
 Some songs written with The Invisible Men made the album, including "Just Got Paid" and "What You Waiting For", whilst the rest of the material was largely forgotten about.
 However, some of those were uprooted for his second album, which were "Heaven on My Mind", "Melody" and "Stay the Night".